PseudoMon/lightningcards/README.md

 I made Lightning Cards because I want to have a flashcard app where I can quickly make my own cards and just quickly play through them.
 This is probably my largest coding project so far, since it's the first web app I made that I've worked on for more than a few days.

 At the moment, the app is usable with basic functionalities built in.
-It doesn't yet locally save your deck, but you can manually export the deck data as JSON and import it later.
+It saves your deck locally, but you can also manually export the deck data as JSON, keep it elsewhere, and import it later.

 # The Big To-Do List:
 - Routing